adobe/htl-spec/SPECIFICATION.md

 * Z -	RFC 822 time zone
 * E - Day name in week.
 Variants: EEEE

-Letters of text can be escaped using single quotes.
+Letters (a-z, A-Z) are reserved for future possible use; if needed, they can be escaped using single quotes.
 Single quotes are escaped as two in a row.
 Other characters are not interpreted.

 Example:
 ```html